UberEclectic/skydio-skills/README.md

 1. Open the Skydio App (must be version 4.0+) and [select the matching simulator](https://console.skydio.com/docs/skills/getting_started.html#running-the-skydio-mobile-app) via the Settings tab.
 1. Tap `FLY NOW` in in Fly tab, and you should see streaming video from the simulator.
 1. If your sim vehicle is not already flying, swipe up to takeoff.
-1. Select the PolygonPath sample skill from the menu in the app to activate it.
-You should see a `START` button on screen.
-Pressing it will initiate the polygon motion.
+1. Select the `PropertyTour` sample skill from the menu in the app to activate it.
+You should see a `Go` button on screen.
+Pressing it will initiate the automated tour.
-1. Edit the code for the `polygon_path.py` using your favorite code editor.
+1. Edit the code for the `property_tour.py` using your favorite code editor.
+Uncomment line 183 to add a new `OrbitMotion` to the tour.
-1. When you save any file in the synced folder, the code will be uploaded to the cloud via your console web page.
+1. Save the file and your change will be automatically uploaded to the cloud via your open skillset web page.
 1. Press the `Synchronize skills` button in the skill selection menu of the Skydio app to redeploy your code to the simulator.
 You will need to re-select your skill, as the system restarts and selects the `Follow` skill by default.
-1. Any errors will appear in the debugging console above the simulator pane.
+1. If your change worked, you should see a new orbit motion in the tour when you run it.
+However, if an error occured, the vehicle will not execute the skill.
+Any errors will appear in the debugging console above the simulator pane.
 Look out for red text describing the error.

 Visit the [Getting Started](https://console.skydio.com/docs/skills/getting_started.html) section of the SDK docs for more information.